Leather clothes are investments in your wardrobe and style

 Nubuck leather is top-grain cattle leather.
 It was sanded or buffed on the grain side to obtain a velvet-like surface.
 Nubuck leather is very resistant to wear and tear and perfect for jackets and coats.

 However, before you invest in a suede piece think twice.
-When you are often around small kids suede is never a good idea.
+When you are often around small kids, suede is never a good idea.
 While it is fine to brush the dirt off a kid’s suede Lederhose, you can’t get away with it when wearing a suede piece as an adult.
 It is hard to find an expert cleaner and the suede surface sucks up all kind of dust and dirt.
 Many leather cleaners don’t clean suede leather as it may change its color during the cleaning process.
+Furthermore, there are not many possiblilities how to remove stains safely from beloved leather clothing.

 When you buy nappa leather watch out for areas that seem to have a lot of wrinkles.
 This leather is lower quality than leather with no signs of wrinkles. the former is taken from the sections where the legs are attached to the body.
 You want to get leather that is showing hardly any or no wrinkles.

 Deer leather items last for a lifetime.
 They may become a bit stiff over time.
-This means that you can make the pants nearly stand all by themselves like Bavarian Lederhosen or thick motorcycle pants with a lot of patience.
+This means that with a lot of patience you can make the pants nearly stand all by themselves like Bavarian Lederhosen or thick motorcycle pants.
 The hide of those kind of pants must be stiff because they are made for protection.
 Hides for non-protective clothes are thinner and hence show nice movement.
 Thin leather should also feel soft, more like skin.
-Go for soft thin leather for skirts and dresses, medium thin leather for pencil skirts, jackets and pants.
+Go for soft thin leather for skirts and dresses, medium thin leather for pencil skirts, jackets and pants, thick for coats or protective gear.

 All leather pieces except Bavarian Lederhosesn should have a lining.
 Yes, even skinny leather pants cut in a jeans cut should have a lining.
 Otherwise the legs get “dyed” by the dye of the pants.
 That dye is hard to get off your skin.
 It doesn’t look nice to have bluish legs from black leather pants without lining. 😉